SONA A. CHIKARMANE, MD Chief, Division of Breast Imaging

-Catherine S. Giess, MD, Section Head, Division of Breast Imaging at Brigham and Women’s Hospital, explains what women need to know about mammography.
+Catherine S. Giess, MD, Executive Vice Chair of Brigham Health Department of Radiology, explains what women need to know about mammography.

-Catherine S. Giess, MD, Chief, Division of Breast Imaging at Brigham and Women’s Hospital describes mammography screening and the breast imaging technology used during a patient examination.
+Catherine S. Giess, MD, Executive Vice Chair of Brigham Health Department of Radiology, describes mammography screening and the breast imaging technology used during a patient examination.

 Most patients don’t have an accurate sense of their overall risk for developing breast cancer.
-In this video, Catherine S. Giess, MD, Chief, Division of Breast Imaging explains the Breast MRI Screening program at Brigham and Women’s Hospital.
+In this video, Catherine S. Giess, MD, Executive Vice Chair of Brigham Health Department of Radiology, explains the Breast MRI Screening program at Brigham and Women’s Hospital.